SAEVA – South African Equine Veterinary Association: History, Role, and SAEVA Congress 2026

 Today, SAEVA is a cornerstone of equine veterinary practice in South Africa, offering members:

-• Guidelines & protocols – including vaccination recommendations, equine influenza and EHV vaccination schedules, and the SAEVA Antibiotic Toolkit.
+- Guidelines & protocols – including vaccination recommendations, equine influenza and EHV vaccination schedules, and the SAEVA Antibiotic Toolkit, which supports responsible prescribing and aligns with national antimicrobial stewardship principles in equine practice.

 The highlight of SAEVA’s year is the SAEVA Congress, which attracts veterinarians, academics, and industry partners from across South Africa and abroad.